-- each person, or group of persons, known to us who beneficially owns more than 5% of our capital stock; - · each named executive officer; - each of our directors; - all directors and executive officers as a group; and - the selling stockholders, which are indicated by the stockholder shown as having shares listed in the column "Shares Being Offered" below.
+- each person, or group of persons, known to us who beneficially owns more than 5% of our capital stock; - each named executive officer; - each of our directors; and - all directors and executive officers as a group.

-The number of shares of common stock beneficially owned, percentages of beneficial ownership and percentages of combined voting power prior to this offering is based on an assumed 84,349,366 shares of common stock outstanding on August 1, 2020 assuming the Reorganization occurred as of such date.
-The number of shares of common stock beneficially owned, percentages of beneficial ownership and percentages of combined voting power after this offering is based on 91,849,366 shares of common stock outstanding on August 1, 2020 assuming the Reorganization has occurred as of such date and as further adjusted to reflect the number of shares to be sold in this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+The number of shares of common stock beneficially owned, percentages of beneficial ownership and percentages of combined voting power prior to this offering is based on an assumed 168,649,459 shares of common stock outstanding on August 1, 2020 after giving effect to a one-for-one conversion of EagleTree limited partnership units into shares of our common stock.
+The number of shares of common stock beneficially owned, percentages of beneficial ownership and percentages of combined voting power after this offering is based on shares of common stock outstanding on August 1, 2020 and the number of shares to be issued and outstanding prior to this offering after giving effect to the Reorganization.